PAVERBANK/copier/README.md

 # copier
-this program is coping files
+this program is coping files on F1 and stop on F2